Leap0920/TodoNote/README.md

 # TodoNote: Todo List & Notepad

 A modern, responsive **Todo List and Notepad web application** built with **ASP.NET MVC**.
-Easily manage your tasks and notes with a clean interface, dark/light mode toggle, and persistent data storage.
+Easily manage your tasks and notes with a clean interface and persistent data storage.

 ---